trentwiles/CalcBCFinal/README.md

 # AP Calculus BC Final Project

+*This project is no longer updated.
+It is hosted on [integral.trentwil.es](integral.trentwil.es) as a legacy project.*

 Tool that compares Integrals to Riemann Sums and the Midpoint Rule.
 This is the final project for my AP Calculus BC class in 2023.
 Enjoy.

 ## Important Notes